National Development Programme in Computer Aided Learning

 The National Development Programme in Computer Aided Learning (NDPCAL) was the earliest large-scale education programme in the United Kingdom to explore the use of computers for teaching and learning.

 First proposed in 1969 to the Department of Education and Science by the National Council for Educational Technology. it ran from 1973 to 1977 spending £2.5M to support some 35 projects covering a range of subjects.

 About half the money was spent on projects in universities and the rest on projects in schools, colleges, industrial and military training.
 Richard Hooper was appointed its Director and operated with a small central team and the programme was administered by the Council for Educational Technology.

 Origins

-During the 1960s various projects in the US and the UK using mainframe and mini-computers began to develop the field of Computer Aided Learning and there was much debate about its value and effectiveness.
+During the 1960s various projects in the US and the UK using mainframe and minicomputers began to develop the field of Computer Aided Learning and there was much debate about its value and effectiveness.
 The National Council for Educational Technology produced advice to government in 1969 to run a national development programme to explore the value of these approaches.

 The Department for Education and Science (DES) announced in 1972 the approval by then Secretary of State Margaret Thatcher of a "national development programme in computer assisted learning."
 Following the announcement of the programme, the post of director was advertised and Richard Hooper was selected.